Mico27/gbs-DynamicProjectilePlugin/README.md

 ### Slots and Launches

-A projectile is described by a **slot** — an entry in a shared definition table holding its sprite, speed, lifetime, collision groups and behaviour.
+A projectile is described by a **slot**, an entry in a shared table holding its sprite, speed, lifetime, collision groups and behaviour.
 Slots are what you launch from, and a single slot can be launched any number of times.
-The two core events map onto that split: **Load Dynamic Projectile Into Slot** writes a slot, **Launch Dynamic Projectile From Slot** fires one.
+The two core events follow that split: **Load Dynamic Projectile Into Slot** writes a slot, and **Launch Dynamic Projectile From Slot** fires one.

-Stock GB Studio has the same model — its *Load Projectile Into Slot* / *Launch Projectile In Slot* events — and this plugin's events use the same compiler helpers, so the two sets interoperate.
+GB Studio works the same way with its own **Load Projectile Into Slot** and **Launch Projectile In Slot** events, and this plugin's events build on the same foundation, so the two sets work together.
 A slot written by one can be launched by the other.

 > **Order matters if you mix them.** *Load Dynamic Projectile Into Slot* writes the whole definition, so running the stock *Load Projectile Into Slot* afterwards on the same slot wipes the behaviour back to Default.